Whether you prefer cooking with charcoal or gas, one thing remains the same — cleaning and maintenance are essential for great grilling.

 Infrared and rotisserie burners are a little different.
 Ceramic burners are delicate and need to be cleaned carefully.
 Turn ceramic burners on for 10 minutes to burn off excess grease and food debris.
 With the burner off, use tweezers to remove any large food debris.

 Routine brushing of the cooking grates with a dry wire brush or grill stone prevents food and bacteria buildup.
+Make sure the brush or stone is appropriate for the grates.

 Before you start your gas grill, take a moment to inspect the fuel line for cracks.
 Monthly, perform a more thorough inspection.
 Brush soapy water along the connections.
 If bubbles form when the gas is running, tighten your connections or replace the line.